vaibhaw2731/final-app1/README.md

                  by clicking on security.
 Copy that token and save as secret text in your jenkins credentials.
     ```

-    - Configuring Sonarqube scanner installations-
+    - Configuring Sonarqube scanner installations

     ```
        - Jenkins -> Manage Jenkins -> Global Tool Configuration -> Sonarqube Scanner  (Install sonarqube in /opt/sonarqube on sonar-instance)